Home Modifications for Older People - Where to Start

 Funding maybe available for some or all modifications depending on your personal situation.

 Here are some useful home modifications:

 These are usually for wheelchair users, who are not able to push themselves up a ramp in their chair.
 Platform lifts cover a vertical distance of a couple of meters e.g. to access a building or house.
 Such instalments can give you easier access to various sectors of your home.

 Bathrooms can be the trickiest room to navigate with tight spaces, lips and shower doors all impeding accessibility.
 Turning a bathroom into a “wet room” is the easiest approach, taking the door off the shower and removing any steps or lips.
 This makes it accessible for a wheeled commode/shower chair to wheel over the toilet and then straight into the shower.
 Converting a bathroom into a wet room provides more space and ease if you’re needing a carer to assist you with toileting and showering.
-Other adaptations include a shower stool or a fold down bench and a hand-held shower hose which allows you or your carer to shower you more safely, directing water only where needed, minimising wet, slippery floors.
+Other adaptations include a shower stool or a fold-down bench and a hand-held shower hose that allows you or your carer to shower you more safely, directing water only where needed, minimising wet, slippery floors.

 Single level living

 Stairs can be incredibly difficult to manage, especially having to do them on a daily basis.
 If it becomes too difficult or unsafe, consider having a bedroom, bathroom, living area and kitchen all located on a single (usually lower) level.
 A bedroom can sometimes be set up in the living room as it’s usually a large open space, big enough to house a bed.